renatocaliari/contornos/docs/en/apps.md

 When installing the app (importing the agreement), please describe the desired and necessary details:
 - what is the frequency of this assessment.
 Example: bimonthly.
 - what is the minimum expected mean of all people, regardless of contorno or structural role.
-- How will the average be calculated: between the 3 questions?
+- how will the average be calculated: between the 3 questions?
-- Will the evaluation result be linked to the maintenance of the partnership (closure, promotion, or bonus variation)?
+- will the evaluation result be linked to the Partnership contorno (closure, promotion, or bonus variation)?
 - what is the minimum number of answers for an assessment per person to consider on average? ex: "only averages that have at least 3 answers per person's evaluation will be calculated.
 If you have less answers, consider the agreed minimum average as the average of the person's evaluation".

-If you decide to link the assessment to mentoring, partnership maintenance or bonus variation, try a few more items in the agreement:
+If you decide to link the assessment to Mentoring, Partnership or bonus variation, try a few more items in the agreement:
 - every time a person falls below the minimum average, he will be invited to seek advice with the [Contorno Mentoring](#mentoring).
-- below average for 2 times in a row, an automatic proposal is made to close a partnership in the contorno ["Maintenance of partnership"](#maintenance-of-partnership) passing through an integrative decision.
+- below average for 2 times in a row, an automatic proposal is made to close a partnership in the contorno [Partnership](#partnership) passing through an integrative decision.
 - the global average of the organization's evaluation result will serve as a guide for the bonus variation.
 - the % of the difference from the personal average to the global average of the company, will be the variation of the bonus, up or down.